mshiltonj/resource-routing/README.md

     routing.resources(app, controller_dir, "users", "tables, "stories", {}); // again, last param optional

-Resourse Routs will build the routes for stories, as a nested resource for tables and users, and the params for the parent resources will be included the request.
+Resourse Routing will build the routes for stories, as a nested resource for tables and users, and the request will include resource ids for the parent resourses.

 These are the routes that will get created with that method call: